Fresh blood with good friends: social life of vampire bats | ExBulletin

 Social ties when vampire bats roost on trees include grooming each other and regurgitating a blood diet for hungry companions.
 Studies have shown that the social bonds formed by roosts have extended to hunting.

-Inhabiting the warmer parts of Latin America, the vampire bat, with a wingspan of about 7 inches (18 cm), is the only mammal to feed on blood only.
+Vampire bats inhabiting the warm regions of Latin America With a wingspan of about 7 inches (18 cm), it is the only mammal fed a blood-only diet.
 They live in colonies ranging from tens to thousands of individuals.

-@SimonRipperger Seriously cool paper @PLOSbiology About female vampire bat hunting strategies.
-They like the company.It suggests friendships that are essential to their way of life and may help us to better understand one of our most elusive night animals. #bats #SciComm https://t.co/STQhWZOpoy pic.twitter.com/UMMa1OP2KH

 “People’s first reaction to vampire bats is usually” uh, scary. ” But when we talk about their complex social life, we’re very surprised to find what humans do in bats and what they expect from primates, “co-authored the study.
 Said Simon Ripperger. , Postdoctoral Fellow, Smithsonian Tropical Research Institute.